Library services L-Z

 Most libraries have black and white photocopiers for you to use.
 Some larger libraries have colour photocopiers.
 There are charges for using the copiers.

-Photographs - Larger libraries will have some photographs relating to their locality.
-There is also a countywide collection of photographs, slides, prints and other images at Cheshire Archives and Local Studies.
+Larger libraries will have some photographs relating to their locality.
+There is also a countywide collection of photographs, slides, prints and other images at Cheshire Arvhives and Local Studies.

-PIN - A PIN / password is required to access your account on the catalogue and to use computers in Libraries.
+A PIN password is required to access your account on the catalogue and to use computers in Libraries.
 If you do not know your PIN / password please contact us quoting your library card number and date of birth.

 Books can be borrowed by registered groups for a six week loan period, and are delivered to your local library for collection.
 Subscription charge for the service is £80 per year.
 To register for the scheme please contact the Reading Group Administrator.